Huifang-Xu/PUFA-BD/README.md

-# Script and supplementary tables used in the manuscript
+# Scripts and supplementary tables used in the manuscript
 ## Shared genetic basis informs the roles of polyunsaturated fatty acids in brain disorders
 https://www.medrxiv.org/content/10.1101/2023.10.03.23296500v1